KnowSyms/sbi-linked-data/README.md

 To include the NACE nomenclature we have used the `schema:nace` property that has been defined in the [`mfg.schema.org` extension](http://mfg.sdo-mfg.appspot.com/nace).

-## desclaimer
+## disclaimer

-Data is used under the following [desclaimer](https://www.cbs.nl/-/media/statline/documenten/disclaimer-open-data-v-2.pdf)
+Data is used under the following [disclaimer](https://www.cbs.nl/-/media/statline/documenten/disclaimer-open-data-v-2.pdf)